-Whether you're pitching your startup idea or raising more money for your business, the experience can be very nerve-wracking, even traumatic.
+Are you pitching your startup idea or raising more money for your business?
+The experience of presenting a startup pitch deck can be very nerve-wracking, even traumatic.
 Imagine exposing yourself in front of a group of strangers who either know a little or not at all about your company.

 Aside from introducing yourself and your company, you also need to present a lot of things.
-The problem is—you don’t have enough time.
+The problem is—you don’t have enough time when you're presenting a pitch.
 That's why you need the best pitch deck design that'll help you explain even the most complex topics.

 While quantity of slides is important, you also want a PPT deck design that presents your pitch with clarity and features your info well.
 These investor decks are not only presented in person to investors, but are also often emailed before, or as follow-ups to your pitch to VC’s after.
 So, the right design is critical.
 With the right PPT pitch deck design, you’ll be able to: